zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 zenml stack up
 ```

-In our case, this will provision the metadata store by deploying the MySQL
-database within the EKS cluster and forward the respective ports.

 If everything went well, you should see logs messages similar to the following
 in your terminal:

 ![zenml stack up output]({{ site.url }}/assets/posts/k8s-orchestrator/zenml_stack_up_output.png)

-In particular, look for the last line that says
-`The Kubernetes metadata store is functional.`

 ### Running the Example